 - Choose books that your kid will be most interested in, and appropriate for his age.
 A young child likes colorful drawings and pictures of people.

 - To help your child understand that letters and words are symbols that are used to communicate, run your finger under the print but don’t force your child to follow your finger.
+Also, consider teaching your child to read early using this step-by-step guide

 - Sometimes, your kid likes a particular book and wants to read it repeatedly.
 Do not discourage this, since he finds reading this book pleasurable – and pleasure is what he should get from reading!
 Also, he is getting the most out of this book and is giving you a hint about his interest!